MultiSHAP: A Shapley-Based Framework for Explaining Cross-Modal Interactions in Multimodal AI Models: Results

-\textbf{Spurious Synergy Leads to VQA Failure.} Figure~\ref{fig:vqa_examples}(c) shows a failure case where the model incorrectly answers ``What color is the top of the bottle?" with ``orange" instead of ``white".
+Figure~\ref{fig:main_examples}d shows a failure case where the model incorrectly answers ``orange'' instead of ``white'' to the question ``What color is the top of the bottle?''
 Despite some correct interactions with the white bottle cap, strong synergistic interactions ($R_k = 0.6219$) with irrelevant colorful objects in the lower refrigerator area cause the model to predict incorrectly.
-Token-wise analysis reveals that spatial tokens like ``top" fail to focus attention appropriately, allowing visually dominant but semantically incorrect cues to influence reasoning.
-This shows how misaligned positive interactions can amplify irrelevant visual evidence and lead to incorrect conclusions.
+Token-wise analysis reveals that spatial tokens such as ``top'' fail to focus attention appropriately, allowing visually dominant but semantically incorrect cues to influence reasoning.
+This demonstrates how misaligned positive interactions can amplify irrelevant visual evidence, leading to erroneous conclusions even when synergy dominates the interaction pattern.